 - Senate Health Care Bill: How the Right and Left Reacted

-- Florida woman claims she has longest tongue in the world
+- Florida woman claims she has the longest tongue in the world

 That doesn’t make the bill an anything burger, although — some distance from it.
 Because its real health policy movement is in its sweeping, dramatic cuts to Medicaid.